gatling/gatling/src/docs/content/reference/current/stats/timings.md

 The response time of a group is the cumulated response times of each individual request in that group.

 {{< alert tip >}}
-When dealing with embedded resources (inferred or explicitly set), the behaviour is slightly different : as resources are fetched asynchronously, the cumulated response time for embedded resources starts from the beginning of the first resource request to the end of the last resource request.
+When dealing with embedded resources (inferred or explicitly set), the behaviour is slightly different: as resources are fetched asynchronously, the cumulated response time for embedded resources starts from the beginning of the first resource request to the end of the last resource request.
 {{< /alert >}}